-This year, our EYFS class spend every Friday afternoon exploring and learning in the Wild Woods with Mrs Leaf.
-The other classes have all enjoyed a taster session.
+This year, our Reception and Year 1 children will spend every Friday afternoon exploring and learning in the Wild Woods with Mrs Leaf, Mrs Rouse the Robin and Mrs Polley the Parrot.
+The other classes will all enjoy some sessions later in the year.

 "The best classroom and the richest cupboard is roofed only by the sky."
 Margaret McMillan

 If you go down to the woods today...

 Unfortunately we didn't make it down to the Wild Woods today but we really enjoyed celebrating World Bee Day in the Ruby class garden.
 We were super excited to find a beautiful creature that we had never seen before too.
 After trying to work out what it could be (a red dotty butterfly, a paint splodge butterfly, a red and black moth, a ladybird moth, the most beautiful creature I have ever seen), we used our favourite bug book to identify it as a cinnabar moth.